ianstormtaylor/on-load/Readme.md

 # load

-  Callback when the document is load.
+  Callback when the document has loaded.

 ## Installation